 Add “healthy” fats to your diet

 Foods such as almonds, walnuts, avocado, extra virgin olive oil, canola oil and flax seeds are rich in healthy fats that suppress the process of inflammation.

-Almonds, walnuts and avocadoes have the added benefit of being rich in another heart-healthy compound – vitamin E. A natural antioxidant, it supports a healthy heart by reducing inflammation and preventing the oxidation of LDL cholesterol.
+Almonds, walnuts and avocados have the added benefit of being rich in another heart-healthy compound – vitamin E. A natural antioxidant, it supports a healthy heart by reducing inflammation and preventing the oxidation of LDL cholesterol.

 Consider supplementing your diet with Jamieson Balanced Vitamin E Complex 400 IU.
 It contains natural source vitamin E rather than the synthetic version, which is important because it’s more bioavailable.
 It also has added mixed tocopherols for added protection.

 Remember, there are other important lifestyle changes that play a key role in supporting a healthy heart – get plenty of exercise, avoid smoking, manage stress and achieve and maintain a healthy body weight.
 All of these strategies can help protect your heart for a lifetime.